Deploy Nuxt on the Edge

 You only need to create these resources if you have explicitly enabled them in the Hub Config.

-Then, create a Cloudflare Pages project and link your GitHub or Gitlab repository and choose the Nuxt Framework preset in the build settings.
+Then, create a Cloudflare Pages project and link your GitHub or GitLab repository and choose the Nuxt Framework preset in the build settings.

 Once your project is created, open the Settings tab and set: